skp3214/Doc-Scanner-And-Matching-System/readme.md

 # **📄 Document Scanning & Matching System**

 🔍 A self-contained **document scanning and matching system** with a built-in **credit system**.
-Users can upload documents, scan them for matches, and manage their credits, while admins can view analytics and approve credit requests.
+Users can upload documents, scan them for matches, and manage their credits, while admin can view analytics and approve credit requests.

 ---